atotalnoob/Rasa-dotNet-chatbot/README.md

 But anyway, I added that other crap, and now we can override intents, allowing you to basically force the user to fill out a glorified form.

-Don't worry, I did something similar to this at work and they added bitmojis, so this is at least better than that. *cries*, this is what I want to college to do.
+Don't worry, I did something similar to this at work and they added bitmojis, so this is at least better than that. *cries*, this is what I went to college to do.

 ## Damn, you think I know what Intents, Entities, and utterances are?
 SOOOO Naive